Call now in confidence immediate help & advice 24/7

 • Neglecting their responsibilities, being withdrawn and/or neglecting their personal hygiene

-Signs that you might be struggling with alcohol use disorder (AUD) might include:
+Signs that you might be struggling with alcohol use disorder (AUD) and may need the help of an alcohol rehab in Luton or near Luton include:

-• Drinking longer than intended and/or drinking more than intended
+• Drinking alcohol for longer than intended and/or drinking alcohol in higher quantities than intended

 • Trying or having tried to cut down on alcohol and been unable to